 Hosting a holiday dinner for your clan?
 Make it a potluck.
 Ask certain guests to handle different aspects of the celebration, such as coordinating games, bringing decorations, greeting guests at the door, or wrangling little ones.

-It sounds a little cheesy, but it’s helped me to make a concrete list of priorities to focus on during the season.
-Mine typically include things like “making things fun for the kids” and “spending time with family”.
+It sounds a little silly, but I like to make a written list of priorities to focus on during the season.
+Mine typically includes things like “making things fun for the kids” and “spending time with family”.

 When a task or commitment is really stressing me out, I can refer back to my priorities.
 Is standing in the kitchen alone baking my twelfth dozen batch of cookies making things any more fun for the kids?
 Is it providing me time with my family or taking me away from them?

 Putting tasks up against my “why” makes it easy to decide whether or not to do them.
 In the midst of all the crazy, remind yourself why you’re doing what you’re doing.
 If what you’re doing doesn’t reflect your priorities this season, opt out.

 As for me, a few minutes of whisper fighting with Santa was a small price to pay for the look of joy we saw on our boys’ faces that Christmas morning as we happily watched them race their Hot Wheels cars past the giant gorilla.

 The most wonderful time of the year, indeed.

 Want to ensure your holidays are stress-free?
 Do this now: